Expert Aggregation for Financial Forecasting: Introduction

-To our knowledge, this is the first application of online expert aggregation for financial forecasting.
-This paper aspires to contribute to the expanding literature testing the application of machine learning techniques to portfolio management, by using an adaptive mixture of several models and applying it to long-short strategies.
+To our knowledge, this paper provides the first application of online expert aggregation for financial strategies.
+This work adds on the growing literature testing machine learning techniques for portfolio management, using an adaptive mixture of long-short portfolios based on data-driven individual stock price predictions.
 The contribution is plural.
-First, a method is proposed without the need for hyper-parameter optimization or intensive computation.
-The method is also tractable, the analysis of the weights is straightforward and highlights the accuracy or errors of a given model over a certain period of time, and allows the identification of market regime changes.
-The aggregation ponders directly the outputs of the experts, allowing to consider black-box models or any custom forecasting algorithm.
-The performance of the aggregated strategy is compared with previous academic results proposed by \cite{GuKellyXiu2018}, where thirteen machine learning experts are considered.
-Note that, in practice, the mixture can handles dozen of experts \citep{GaillardGoude2014}.
-Finally, expert and aggregation specializations are proposed in order to improve the global mixture.
+First, state-of-the-art Bernstein Online Aggregation (BOA) is applied on portfolio construction.
+The aggregation ponders directly the stock weights of each individual expert portfolio, allowing to consider any algorithm, even black-box models.
+Second, the tests provide a comparison of the performance of the aggregated strategy with thirteen machine learning experts, studied by \cite{GuKellyXiu2018}, on a large dataset (more than 30,000 US stocks).
+Eleven of the thirteen experts used in the paper are ensemble-based by construction for stability purposes, but also to compare the performance of online aggregation with static ensemble methods.
+Finally, expert and aggregation specialisations are proposed to improve the global mixture.
 An expert outperforming the aggregation gives the opportunity to increase the initial set of experts with additional models derived from this best expert.
-There exists many methods to create new models, this paper explores the bagging approach.
-In the same spirit, studies are introduced to refine the aggregation by applied on data subset or pre-training the rule on a given period.
+In the same spirit, aggregation specialisation is introduced and explores the possibility to refine the aggregation depending on the context.